SoftwareHeritage/swh-fuse/docs/design.md

 one entry for each entry of the archived directory.
 Entry names and other metadata, including permissions, will correspond to the archived entry metadata.

-Note that the FUSE mount is read-only, no matter what the permissions say.
+Note that SwhFS is mounted read-only, no matter what the permissions say.
 So it is possible that, in the context of a directory, a file is presented as writable, whereas actually writing to it will fail with `EPERM`.